KIT-ISAS/iviz/iviz/README.md

 * The frame name (in bold).
 * The parent frame.
 * The position.
-* The rotation in roll-pitch-yaw.
+* The orientation in roll-pitch-yaw.

 If you double-click the frame name, the camera will move to center on it.